 Breakfast burritos are possibly the ultimate in morning grab ‘n’ go perfection.
 A warm portable meal that can easily be held in one hand, you really can’t go wrong with this tortilla-wrapped breakfast option.

+Ultimate fans will want to double up on the burritos – hitting both restaurants in one morning.
 Here are my tips on how to rock this breakfast burrito challenge:

 1. Plan your route